• English

 • Meals (morning and evening half-board, picnics and home-made snacks)

-• Luggage transfer as indicated in the programme
+• Luggage transfer as indicated in the program

-Travel insurance, transport to and from the departure point and drinks other than water in the accommodation are not included in the price of the trip.
+Travel insurance, transportation to and from the departure point, overnights before/after, trekking equipment and drinks other than water in the accommodation are not included in the price of the trip.

-How can I be sure that I have the right level for the trip I am planning?
+Am I fit enough for the trip I am planning?

-If you are unsure of your level of hiking, we invite you to refer to our Levels page.
-There you will find information that will help you determine your level.
+If you are not sure of your fitness level of hiking, we invite you to refer to our Levels page.
+There you will find information that will help you figure out your level.

 That said, physical preparation is strongly recommended.
-We advise you to keep in shape by regularly practising an endurance sport (swimming, running, etc.) before setting off.
+We advise you to keep fit by regularly practising an endurance sport (swimming, running, etc.) before setting off.

 How can I prepare for the Tour du Mont Blanc?